Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 8. Add nuts, seeds, red or black pepper, garlic and onions to your diet.

-10. Be outdoors more often and breathe deeply.
+10. Get outdoors often and breathe deeply.

 11. Drink enough water.
 Every system in your body needs water to function properly.

-Desirable activities that stimulate blood circulation
+Desirable actions that stimulate blood circulation

 We all know that a balanced diet is vital to good health.
 But did you know that nutrition plays an important role in maintaining healthy circulation?